Expat Finland - Information for living in FinlandFinland ForumExpat Finland ForumIESAF Forum

 If no solution can be found at this level, either one of the unions may take the matter to the Labour Court.

-Legal labour disputes that do not concern collective agreements can be taken to public courts.
+Legal labour disputes which do not concern collective agreements can be taken to public courts for settlement (see Employment Law & Disputes ).

 Which Finnish Trade Union to Join?

-Given that employers would probably be happy for you to join the weakest union, they are not the first people to ask!
-When you start your new job, ask colleagues (or friends) who are in the same field which union(s) they are members of, and if they are happy with the service they are receiving.
+Given that employers would probably prefer you not to join a union, they are not the first people to ask!
+When you start your new job, ask colleagues or friends who are in the same occupational field which union(s) they are members of, and if they are happy with the service they are receiving.
 The answer will probably be clear.

 Main Finnish Trade Union Confederations

-AKAVA - Confederation of Unions for Academic Professionals in Finland
+AKAVA - Confederation of Unions for Professional and Managerial Staff in Finland

 Rights & Responsibilities of Finnish Employees